ProSieben CEO: better off alone but open to merger interest

 Beaujean said ProSieben’s core commercial TV business was performing strongly, with advertising revenues up by 40% in April and by 60% in May, putting them in line with the figure from the same month two years ago.

-He noted that ProSieben's shares had not only outperformed those of other European media companies over the past year, but also beaten the likes of Alphabet (GOOGL.O), Facebook (FB.O) and Amazon (AMZN.O).
+He noted that ProSieben’s shares had not only outperformed those of other European media companies over the past year, but also beaten the likes of Alphabet, Facebook and Amazon.

 The stock is up by 36% in the year to date, valuing the business at 4.3 billion euros ($5.26 billion).